 3. Cut out the noise

 You can’t have your cake and eat it too.
-This means that you will need to cut down on time spent on doing non-productive activities like gossiping, social networking or playing mobile games.
+This means that you will need to cut down on time spent on doing non-productive activities like watching TV, social networking or going out to too many happy hours.

 4. Health is wealth

 While you’re studying and working, it’s quite likely that it will affect your body and exhaustion will creep in.
 It’s important that you eat healthy, exercise regularly and get adequate amounts of rest in between to keep yourself healthy.

 5. Resist temptation

 You will get invited to a lot of events, social obligations and office parties, but you need to remind yourself that your CMA exam is your top priority.
 Everything else is secondary.

 One of the best tips for how to study for the CMA exam is to stay motivated.
 Not everybody concentrates on their personal growth and development.
 The fact that you have taken that step should serve as a reminder that you need to make the most of the time available at hand.